KristinaRC/MiserJS/miser-source-1981-annotated.md

 // Go ladder.
 15020 ifj=8 then cp=25:goto 699
 // Go pool, but pool is full..
-15030 if j=28 and pf then print"the pool is full of mercury!":goto 700
+15030 if j=28 and pf then print "the pool is full of mercury!":goto 700
 // Go pool, and pool is empty.
 15040 if j=28 then cp=48:goto 699
 // Go stairs.